 Climb aboard the US Coast Guard Icebreaker Mackinaw to tour the Queen of the Great Lakes.
 The Mackinaw Maritime Museum in Mackinaw City is open for public tours from May through October.
 This mighty vessel was built as part of the World War II effort to transport iron ore, limestone and coal for the nation's steel mills during winter months.

 Learn more about Lake Superior while visiting the Marquette Maritime Museum that is included on the National Historic Places register.
 The museum is filled with exhibits that include antique and restored boats, a Fresnel lighthouse lens collection, US Coast Guard vessels, shipwreck charts and more.
 The museum is open from June through mid October.

 Explore the Great Lakes Lore Maritime Museum in Rogers City to learn about the men and women who participated in commerce on the Great Lakes.
 There is plenty of gear and tools on display plus ship miniatures, photographs and drawings.
 The museum includes a Great Lakes Maritime Hall of Fame that honors individuals who played significant roles on keeping the Great Lakes safe and secure.
 The museum is open May through December, and Mondays only during winter months.

-Detroit’s Belle Isle is home of the Dossin Great Lakes Museum that celebrates its 50th anniversary in 2011.
-The museum is dedicated to southeastern Michigan’s maritime history.
+Detroits Belle Isle is home of the Dossin Great Lakes Museum.
+The museum is dedicated to southeastern Michigan's maritime history.
 See models of sailing ships, commercial vessels, the pilothouse of the S.S.
 William Clay Ford freighter, the Miss Pepsi championship hydroplane and largest known collection of scale mode ships in the world.
-Dossin is open on Saturdays and Sundays only from 11am to 4pm.
-Admission is free.
+Dossin is open Friday-Sunday from 10:00 a.m.-4:00 p.m.